ginger-society/docs/docs/ginger-db/usage.md

 This command brings up the database using a docker-compose setup.
 Ensure you have docker-compose installed and configured on your system.

+Two things will be available post sucessful run of this command.
+    1. Data Studio ( http://localhost:STUDIO_PORT , eg. http://localhost:8000 by default ) and
+    2. A postgres SQL server with the username , password , port you entered earlier.

-Configure a New Database Connection
+# Configure a New Database Connection

 ```sh
 db-compose configure